 - Bus routes are based on a singular pickup and dropoff point, five days per week.

 - An alternate transportation request will be granted on the availability of seating, location of the child care provider, and approval of the Transportation Supervisor.

 - Requests will be considered on an individual basis.
 A request for alternate transportation cannot be guaranteed.

 - School bus safety is our primary concern.
 We ask that parents stress to their children the importance of following the safety rules while boarding, riding and exiting the bus.

 - Students should arrive at the bus stop five minutes before departure time.
-The bus routes are on a very close time schedule and the driver must leave
+The bus routes are on a very close time schedule and the driver must leave at the designated time.

 - Students transported by school bus must comply with the student disciplinary code of conduct.